 Step 3: Reuse Your Bag

 Reuse is the key.
-The eco-footprint of any type of bag is different due to many impacting factors, but reusing a bag over and over again, lowers that eco-footprint.
+The eco-footprint of any type of bag is different due to many impacting factors.
+Reusing a bag over and over again lowers that eco-footprint.